 Review: Escort Passport SC55 Red Light Camera Detector

-Photo-enforcement camera protection for BEL and Escort radar detectors
+Photo-enforcement camera protection for Escort radar detectors

 By Radartest staff

 Drivers weary of being pestered by red light and speed cameras often want protection from these nuisances.
 But this has meant moving up to one of the GPS-enabled radar detectors like the Escort Passport Max 360c, Escort Passport iX or Escort Redline EX.
 Great radar detectors, but not inexpensive.
 With the arrival of the Escort Passport SC55, it's possible to combat photo enforcement cameras without having to retire your detector in favor one with integral GPS.

 The Escort Passport SC55 is a dual-role device.
 As a stand-alone unit it acts as a red light camera detector, its Defender camera-location GPS database allowing it to warn of cameras ahead.
 With the addition of the Detector Kit ($20) it can be linked to high-end Escort Passport radar detectors.

 The Escort Passport SC55's red LED display looks like that of the Escort Passport 9500ix and they share a number of features.
 A quartet of top-mounted controls operates the unit: at the outer front corners are the power on/off (left) and Mark Location (right) buttons; these flank two smaller, adjacent buttons, V/M and Cruise.
 Pressing this pair simultaneously enters Preferences mode, letting the user select from a menu of options.